The Career Compass Story

 Ten years ago, high school teachers Kacy Edwards and Julie Scott awoke to a harsh reality.
 The students they taught in a Baton Rouge public high school were intelligent, hopeful, disciplined, and did the work necessary to earn a high school diploma.
 However, many of them were lost, lacking resources or the confidence in their abilities to take the road less traveled – to college.
 Their parents didn’t go to college, and it was tough for them to contemplate the application process, much less pursue it.

 For some students, money was the main issue, and for others it was simply a lack of information about available post-secondary opportunities.
 While the home lives and backgrounds of their students varied, a consistent theme emerged: Many students just needed a little extra support and guidance through the career choice and college application process.
 Others needed some financial assistance for college application and testing fees.
-The former teachers also realized that while this problem impacted Baton Rouge, it also spanned parish lines, as just under one-third of Louisianans have a two-year or four-year college degree.
+The former teachers also realized that while this problem impacted Baton Rouge, it also spanned parish lines.

 “Today, 98 percent of the high school who work with Career Compass apply to and enroll in a post-secondary program, and roughly 75 percent persist.”